libuv/libuv/docs/src/process.rst

 .. c:member:: uv_stdio_container_t.data

-    Union containing either the stream or fd to be passed on to the child process.
+    Union containing either the stream or fd handle to be passed on to the child process.